 Create a lemon syrup by combining the strained lemon juice and superfine sugar in a small saucepan.
 Heat on low and stir until sugar has dissolved.

 Remove the lemon syrup from the heat and pour slowly into the beaten egg while stirring the mixture with a whisk.
-Continue to whisk by hand for one minute.
+Continue to whisk by hand for 1 minute.